Mean Reversion Trading Strategies and Backtest | (Pros And Cons Of Mean Reverting Systems & Indicators)

 - Get data for the product you want to test.
 The best data have little to no errors and preferably include delisted stocks to avoid survivorship bias.

 - Make buy and sell rules with as few parameters/variables as possible to avoid curve-fitting the data to the past.
-Excel will do – you don’t need any fancy tools or formulas.
+Excel will do – you don’t need any fancy tools or mean reversion formulas.

 - The exit is essential and often overlooked.
 Mean reversion strategies work best when you sell on strength.